buildpacks/rfcs/text/0000-project-descriptor.md

 This is a proposal to add new tables and keys to `buildpack.toml` that allow it to contain configuration for apps, services, functions, and buildpacks.

+**NOTE:** One of the proposed alternatives uses the filename `project.toml` with the same schema described in this RFC.

 # Motivation
 [motivation]: #motivation